-On days when teachers are undertaking industrial action, pre-service teachers should:
+On days when teachers are undertaking industrial action, you should:

-One “strike” day can be counted towards the number of days of school experience.
-Pre-service teachers who are members of the union should act according to union recommendations.
+One ‘strike’ day can be counted towards the number of days of school experience.
+If you are a member of the union, you should act according to union recommendations.

 The Professional Experience Office must be notified if an accident occurs on a practicum placement.
 A written report will be requested.

-Where a pre-service teacher is injured while on a practicum coverage is provided by the Deakin University Student Personal Accident insurance policy.
-Pre-service teachers can obtain claim forms from the Deakin University Student Association or from the Deakin University Insurance Office.
-You can find more information about Deakin's insurance policies under the 'Insurance' heading on the Offer internships and work experience page.
+Where a pre-service teacher is injured while on a practicum, coverage is provided by the Deakin Student Personal Accident Insurance policy.
+You can obtain claim forms from the Deakin University Student Association (DUSA) or from Deakin's insurance office.
+You can find more information about Deakin's insurance policies under 'insurance' on the Offer internships and work experience webpage.

-Please note that none of these policies covers the loss of or damage to a pre-service teacher's personal property, including car parked in school carparks.
+Please note that none of these policies covers the loss of, or damage to your personal property, including car parked in school carparks.

 Reports and results

-Reports are the culmination of the pre-service teacher’s learning while on Professional Experience placement.
-The evaluation process includes written notes made during the lessons and given to the pre-service teacher by the supervising teacher/s as well as formal and informal discussions between the pre-service teacher and supervising teacher/s.
+Reports are the culmination of your learning while on professional experience placement.
+The evaluation process includes written notes made during the lessons and given to you by the supervising teacher/s as well as formal and informal discussions between yourself and the supervising teacher/s.
 The final report should not contain any surprises.
-Pre-service teachers should take the opportunity to discuss their report with the supervising teacher/s.
-When a pre-service teacher signs the report, it is ONLY an indication that it has been read (not necessarily agreed with).
+You should take the opportunity to discuss your report with the supervising teacher/s.
+When you sign the report, it is only an indication that it has been read (not necessarily agreed with).
 The practicum must be completed satisfactorily before the next professional experience unit can be attempted.

-All pre-service teachers should get a copy of their practicum report once it has been completed so they can include it in their portfolio.
+You should get a copy of your practicum report once it has been completed so you can include it in your portfolio.

-When a school has serious concerns about the work of a student teacher and feels that she/he is facing an assessment of ‘At Risk’ or ‘Unsatisfactory’ then the school is asked to contact the Professional Experience Office who will arrange for a Deakin University staff member to contact the school.
-A student cannot be given an Unsatisfactory grade without the involvement of a Deakin University staff member.
-It is crucial that the university is contacted as soon as a problem is identified.
+When a school has serious concerns about the work of a student teacher and feels that she/he is facing an assessment of ‘at risk’ or ‘unsatisfactory’ then the school is asked to contact the Professional Experience Office who will arrange for a Deakin staff member to contact the school.
+A student cannot be given an unsatisfactory grade without the involvement of a Deakin staff member.
+It is crucial that the University is contacted as soon as a problem is identified.

-After one unsatisfactory assessment for a practicum the pre-service teacher can be excluded and referred to the APDC to show cause why he/she should not be excluded from further enrolment.
+After one unsatisfactory assessment for a practicum you can be excluded and referred to FAPIC to show cause why he/she should not be excluded from further enrolment.

 'At Risk' assessment

-A pre-service teacher deemed to be 'At Risk' must demonstrate that they have followed advice from an academic staff member to address the problems identified in the 'At Risk' report prior to their next placement.
-A pre-service teachers could be required to undertake further experience or will be permitted to complete the subsequent placement under close monitoring.
+If you are deemed to be 'at risk' you must demonstrate that you have followed advice from an academic staff member to address the problems identified in the 'at risk' report prior to your next placement.
+You could be required to undertake further experience or will be permitted to complete the subsequent placement under close monitoring.

-If pre-service teachers have any concerns about the placement process, please consult your placement officer or the Manager, Ian Trend.
-If required matters can be referred to the academic Unit Chair.
+If you have any concerns about the placement process, please consult the Team Leader, Professional Experience.
+If required, matters can be referred to the academic unit chair.